astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

 First, we fetch the users when the view loads.
 We do this via the `Account` instance configured during login.
+This action simply hits the `/v1/users` endpoint.
+Refer to the source if you're curios.
 We store the users in a `users` property and reload the table view.

 Let's see how we configure the table cells: